+A choice of two-, three-, or four-color traditional motifs is incorporated in the main part of the mitt as well as the gussetless thumb and a picot edge at the end.
+Additional techniques to be discussed include knitting with two yarns in the right hand, two yarns in the left hand, or a yarn in each hand, as well as knitting with three or four colors.
+Intermediate level.
 LATVIAN MITTENS The beautiful mittens of Latvia will be studied in this class and an adult mitten will be knitted to learn the following techniques: A fringed and scalloped cuff, the herringbone braid and subtle, beautiful variations of the half-braid, the waste-yarn thumb, and pointed-tip shaping.
 A variety of traditional motifs (choice of two or three colors in a round) are incorporated in the main body of the mitten, and reading from the chart will be covered.
 Additional techniques to be discussed include knitting with two yarns in the right hand, two yarns in the left hand, or a yarn in each hand and working with three yarns in a round.
 Intermediate level.
-Intermediate level.

 SPRING LATVIAN FINGERLESS MITTS Some of the beautiful knitting methods of Latvia will be studied in this class.
 Knit one of a pair of fingerless mitts to learn the following techniques which can be applied to mitten cuffs, sock tops or sleeves: a scalloped cuff, the Herringbone Braid or a lovely variation (the Split Herringbone Braid), a choice of two-, three-, or four-color traditional motifs, the gussetless thumb, and a picot edge at the end.
 Additional techniques to be discussed include knitting with two yarns in the right hand, two yarns in the left hand, or a yarn in each hand, as well as knitting with three or four colors and yarn dominance.
 Intermediate level.
+6 HOUR CLASSES MAINE THRUMMED MITTENS Students will learn how to knit a mitten while incorporating thrums which are pieces of fleece which create a soft and warm lining.
+These adult sized Maine mittens are constructed by knitting circularly on double pointed needles.
+(If you prefer, you can use the magic loop or two circulars if you are proficient with those methods.)
+Techniques include increases, developing the thumb gusset, and decreasing for the top of the mitten.
+The cuff should be completed before class.

-LOVIKKA MITTENS Students will learn construction of the very special, but quick and easy, Lovikka mitten by knitting one circularly on double pointed needles.
-Techniques to be covered include the inside out cuff, a thumb without a gusset, fulling the mitten and brushing the nap, and different embroidery patterns for the cuff.
-Level: Advanced Beginner (must be proficient with dp needles) 6 HOUR CLASSES MAINE MITTENS Students will learn about Maine mitten construction by knitting a child-sized mitten in two colors, circularly on double-pointed needles.
+MAINE MITTENS Students will learn about Maine mitten construction by knitting a child-sized mitten in two colors, circularly on double-pointed needles.
 (If you prefer, you can use the magic loop or two circulars.)
 Techniques to be covered include working with two colors, yarn dominance, developing the thumb gusset by increasing in full pattern multiples, traditional motifs used in Maine mittens, and tip shaping at the end of the mitten which maintains the patterning.
 The focus of the class will center on reading the knitting and anticipating which color to use in the motif.

 Intermediate level.